-Gardening can be rewarding and good exercise but at times it can be frustrating especially for beginners.
+Gardening can be rewarding and good exercise, but at times it can be frustrating especially for beginners.
 Let's start with the basics: .................................... bed prep, bed prep, bed prep.
 Oh yea, more bed prep.

 Our local soils are pretty much junk, and worse than junk in many areas with heavy clay being the dominant obstacle.
 The clay in our area soils offer no drainage, zero aeration and little if any nutrition for the plants to utilize.
-Getting the area to be planted ready for transplants can be the hardest part of getting started: but the rewards of taking the extra time and energy up front will pay off tenfold in the end.
+Getting the area to be planted and ready for transplants can be the hardest part of getting started, but the rewards of taking the extra time and energy up front will pay off tenfold in the end.
 All plants need drainage to keep the roots from rotting, Air circulation in the soil for oxygen, and loose soil for the roots to be able to penetrate out and take up vital nutrients.

 Along with the rest of mother nature there are no hard and fast RULES when it comes to getting an area ready for planting.
 Each location is different and at times can be a trial and error process until the best solution is found for a specific area.
 Following are some tips to get a bed of junk clay ready to produce more vigorous and healthy plants.

 Incorporating amendments into the soil is the best way to increase drainage and add aeration at the same time.
 Landscape mix, compost, potting soil or any combination of the three make an ideal blend to begin a garden.
 To get started in an existing bed, remove all of the old plant material and turn the soil as best you can with a shovel or tiller.
 Add a few bags of amendment material to the top of the area and turn into the existing soil, blending the organic material into the existing clay will aide in breaking it up.